 Much like residents of elder-care homes as well as adult and juvenile inmates who contract COVID-19, the young people in these facilities are much more vulnerable to severe complications than those living free in the community.
 The health of residential facility staff is directly tied to the health of the youth in their care.
+There is no line, thin or otherwise, between the health of children and the health of the staff at these facilities.
 The inevitable closeness and sustained contact between the staff and residents, creates an environment ripe for epidemic in these facilities that will extend to the youth, staff, their families as well as the community at large.